Bishwas-py/django-svelte-template/README.md

 ### SvelteKit - frontend using Svelte 5

-Our frontend is using a lot of magic from the django-kit (npm) library, and we might feel it's just pure magic going on here, but that's totally not magic.
+Our frontend is tightly typed with typescript , and we might feel it's just pure structural magic going on here, but that's totally not magic.

 Making things, even simple, we should start from the very [+layout.svelte](svelte_frontend%2Fsrc%2Froutes%2F%2Blayout.svelte) file.